 While dancing tango, I continued to dance modern and contemporary dance, started ballet classes and a regular practice of yoga.
 All this allowed me to build a solid technical basis in tango, further enriched by my experience with bodywork techniques such as Pilates, Gyrotonics, Alexander and Feldenkrais.

 For the past several years I have been living in Paris where I am one of the co-founders, teacher and art director of Tango Mon Amour.
-In Paris I teach technique workshops.
+In Paris I teach followers technique workshops, couple workshops with my partner and I also started a new initiative, namely, special leading workshops for women.

 In 2013 I started writing about tango and have never stopped since.
 This makes me also a tango blogger.
 My essays on tango are translated in eighteen languages and some of them are published on various online platforms.